Court Support and Diversion

 Eligibility:

-- Young individuals, 12 to 17 years old, who have become involved with the criminal justice system and are attending Court in Barrie, Orillia, Midland and Collingwood.
+• Young individuals, 12 to 17 years of age, who have become involved with the criminal justice system and are attending Court in Barrie, Orillia, Midland and Collingwood.

 Release from Custody

-Release/discharge planning for individuals in custody who are inmates at Central North Correctional Centre (CNCC) Penetanguishene, to promote successful community reintegration.
+Release planning for individuals in custody who are inmates at Central North Correctional Centre (CNCC) Penetanguishene, to promote successful community reintegration.

 Direct, in-person support for individuals out of custody residing in North Simcoe Muskoka who may be at risk of involvement in the criminal justice system.

-- Release from Custody services are voluntary
+• Release from Custody services are voluntary

-- Eligible individuals and court support who are 16 years of age or older and have a mental illness/mental disorder (e.g. psychiatric illness, intellectual disability, acquired brain injury, FASD, etc.)
+• Eligible individuals and court support who are 16 years of age or older and have a mental illness/mental disorder (e.g. psychiatric illness, intellectual disability, acquired brain injury, FASD, etc.)

-- Inmates with mental illness or disorders at CNCC who need assistance preparing for release to the community
+• Inmates with mental illness or disorders at CNCC who need assistance preparing for release to the community

-- Persons out of custody residing in North Simcoe Muskoka who may be at risk of involvement in the criminal justice system
+• Persons out of custody residing in North Simcoe Muskoka who may be at risk of involvement in the criminal justice system

-How to Apply: Hours of operation are Monday to Friday from 9 to 5.
+How to Apply: Hours of operation are Monday to Friday from 9 AM to 5 PM.
 Anyone can make a referral including self-referral.
 To make a referral or learn more about the program call (705) 733-2113.

 Transitional Rehabilitation Housing Program (TRHP)

-Referrals to TRHP program can only be made by the Director of Waypoint Center for Mental Health Care, Regional Forensics Unit.
+Referrals to the TRHP program can only be made by the Director of Waypoint Center for Mental Health Care, Regional Forensics Unit.
 For more information, call (705) 528-1206.

 Forensic Supportive Housing Program (FSHP)